Eat at Golf View Hotel & Spa in Nairn

 All of our beef is British Farm Assured, and sometimes take from the Crerar Hotels’ Home Farm of grass fed, pedigree Lammermuir Luing cattle, when Mr Crerar lets us!

 All steaks are cooked on our Spanish Josper grill through a high end combination of grill and oven technique, the end result being a tender and juicy, made to order, quality steak.
-Choose from sirloin, fillet or rib-eye, and served with proper homemade chips, crispy onion rings, mushroom, slow roasted cherry tomatoes and watercress.
+Choose from sirloin, fillet or rib-eye, and served with proper chunky chips, crispy onion rings, mushroom, slow roasted cherry tomatoes and watercress.
 Writing this, I wish it was Thursday night now.

-Steak dinners include a half bottle of specially selected red wine, chosen to complement your food and giving you even greater value.
+Steak dinners include a half bottle of specially selected wine, chosen to complement your food and giving you even greater value.
 We get a lot of great comments on our pepper sauce too…

 Afternoon tea was introduced by the Duchess of Bedford, creating it to tame the hunger of mid-afternoon between luncheon and dinner.
 This has now become a great tradition and is enjoyed by many across Scotland, and the rest of the world!

 Sunday lunch is a traditional affair, with all the family welcome.
 We prepare two roasts, always sirloin of beef, then we rotate the other between chicken, pork or lamb.
-Your meat will be accompanied by a heap of veggies like carrots, broccoli and cauliflower with cheese, and always with our homemade Yorkie puddings.
+Your meat will be accompanied by a heap of veggies like carrots, broccoli and cauliflower with cheese, and always with our freshly made Yorkie puddings.
 Choose from two courses or three.

 General Manager, Iain, tells us her favourite is the roast beef, “It is so tenderly cooked it melts in your mouth; such a well-cooked Sunday meal.”
 That recommendation, combined with the best views in Nairn (with an opportunity to see wild dolphins playing in the Firth), is hard to beat.